310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% bubble Midori smile %}
 Ermm… My message was—Ahh, here, this one.

 Basically, I said, “I, Eggplant Baron, have taken your Ryusei Yellow as hostage.
-He’s trembling in fear, waiting for you to rescue him from his worries, eeeggy-eggy-eggyplant LOL”
+He’s trembling in fear, waiting for you to rescue him from his worries, eeeggy-eggy-eggplant LOL”

 “If you want him back, then make sure you come to ES’s meeting room at 1 PM tomorrow.
 You better show yourself no matter the cost, or consider your Ryusei Yellow doomed to face his troubles forever.”